-Artificially-Sweetened Drinks Help Promote Weight Loss, but Water Is Best
+Artificially-Sweetened Drinks Aid Weight Loss, Water Best

 Artificially-sweetened drinks can aid weight loss as a soda alternative, but research confirms water remains the healthiest and most effective choice.